mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/writing-an-mvp.md

 # Writing an MVP

-When you submit a PR for your contribution, please include documentation with it.
+When you submit a PR for your contribution, it's encourged to include documentation with it.
 The documentation can be submitted as a new file and you can use the example below for content and structural guidance:

 ```
 ## Introduction and Context